bricelam/bricelam.github.io/_posts/2019-08-22-microsoft-data-sqlite-3-0.md

 There are a few other minor breaking changes in this release.

 We updated to [SQLitePCL.raw version 2.0][4].
-This is the low-level API we build on top of to call into the native SQLite library.
-Most applications probably aren't using it directly, but if you are, see their release notes for breaking changes.
+This is the low-level API maintained by @ericsink that we build on top of to call into the native SQLite library.
+Most applications probably aren't using it directly, but if you are, see the release notes for breaking changes.

 The Microsoft.Data.Sqlite package now depends on SQLitePCLRaw.bundle_e_sqlite.
-This only affects **Xamarin.iOS** which will now use a version of SQLite consistent with all other targets.
+This only affects **Xamarin.iOS** which will now use a version of SQLite consistent with all the other target frameworks and runtimes.

-SqliteCommand.CommandTimeout has ben updated so that a value of **zero means no timeout**.
+SqliteCommand.CommandTimeout has been updated so that a value of **zero means no timeout**.
 Previously, it directed commands to timeout immediately when the database was busy.
-The new behavior is consistent ADO.NET recommendations.
+The new behavior is consistent with ADO.NET recommendations.

 In order to fix [a bug][5] with batched statements, we had to change where **timeout exceptions** could be thrown from.
-In addition to the execute methods on SqliteConnection, these exceptions can now be thrown from NextResult and Dispose on SqliteDataReader.
+In addition to the execute methods on SqliteConnection, these exceptions can now also be thrown from NextResult and Dispose on SqliteDataReader.

 Re-opening a connection